 8. employ currently available, high quality resources, materials, and techniques in planning health, educational, social, and other professional activities;

-Introduction: This course will focus on way individuals often transfer their social and emotional experiences into responses and behaviors which impact on other dimensions of their health, or the health of those around them.
-There are certain conditions within the environment that may have an effect on some individuals, and certain individuals who may have effects on the human environment.
-Therefore when considering the realm of psycho social issues in health, it becomes apparent that we are dealing with the reciprocal interaction of the person and his/her environment.
-Students will critically examine these issues through a variety of academic experiences including academic service in the community, personal reflections on that experience, and by more fully identifying their own attitudes values beliefs and behaviors with respect to these issues.
+Introduction: This course will focus on ways individuals often transfer their social and emotional experiences into responses and behaviors which impact on other dimensions of their health, or the health of those around them.
+There are certain conditions within the environment that may have a effect on some individuals, and certain individuals who may have effects on the human environment.
+Therefore when considering the realm of psycho-social issues in health, it becomes apparent that we are dealing with the reciprocal interaction of the person and his/her environment.
+Students will critically examine these issues through a variety of academic experiences including regional academic service in the community, personal reflections on that experience, and by more fully identifying their own attitudes, values, beliefs and behaviors with respect to these issues.
 In addition the implications and the critical importance of the emotional and social health dimensions as they apply to total health status, and the field of health education will be examined.

 2. Relating academic service to course goals; purpose of academic service related to course learning; social and emotional factors (rejection, honesty, commonality, communication difficulties);